| Site Type: Long Term/National Priorities List (NPL) |

 |Chemical Spill 10 (CS-10)/Fuel Spill 24 (FS-24) ||In 1996, 15 drainage structures were removed as part of a basewide removal program.
 In November 1998, a ROD was signed which specified cleanup actions using both soil vapor extraction (SVE) and excavation and off-site disposal of contaminated soils.
 In 2001, over 1,500 tons of contaminated soil were excavated and taken off-site for disposal.
 The SVE system began operation in February 2002, and the system was shut down in 2004. |

 Installation of water supply lines to numerous residents affected by and/or potentially affected by groundwater contamination has reduced the health threats posed by site contamination.
 A semi-annual residential well monitoring program is also in-place.
-In addition, municipal water supply wells have been provided with treatment systems, and over 14.5 million gallons per day of contaminated groundwater is currently being treated both on and off of MMR.
+In addition, municipal water supply wells have been provided with treatment systems, and over 11.5 million gallons per day of contaminated groundwater is currently being treated both on and off of JBCC.
 Surface water in Snake Pond is tested annually to ensure the pond is safe to the public.
-The EPA, in coordination with the Army, Air Force, and the NGB, has determined that the Otis Air National Guard/Camp Edwards site does not pose an immediate threat to the environment or public health while final cleanup activities are being planned.
+The EPA, in coordination with the Army, Air Force, and the NGB, has determined that the Otis Air National Guard/Camp Edwards site does not pose an immediate threat to the environment or public health while long-term remedial actions continue to operate.
+Land use controls are continually monitored and evaluated for effectiveness in protecting public health.

 A Partial Deletion of a total of 61 source area sites that have been investigated and, if needed, remediated was completed and effective on October 26, 2007 (72 FR 60786).